TechWatching/techwatching.dev/input/posts/sqlclient-active-directory-authent.md

 await connection.OpenAsync();
 ```

 The code is using the [Azure Identity library](https://docs.microsoft.com/en-us/dotnet/api/overview/azure/identity-readme) which as the documentation says "*provides Azure Active Directory token authentication support across the Azure SDK*".
 It is the recommended way to get an Azure token although you may have seen code that uses another library [Microsoft.Azure.Services.AppAuthentication](https://www.nuget.org/packages/Microsoft.Azure.Services.AppAuthentication) to do the same thing.
-The class `DefaultAzureCredential` from Azure Identity library combines multiple authentication mechanisms (like Managed Identities, Visual Studio, Azure CLI ...) that will be tried in order to retrieve a token so it is practical class which can handle most of the scenarios.
+The class `DefaultAzureCredential` from Azure Identity library combines multiple authentication mechanisms (like Managed Identities, Visual Studio, Azure CLI ...) that will be tried in order to retrieve a token so it is a practical class that can handle most of the scenarios.

-Therefore, provided that you have granted access to your database to the user you are using locally (in Visual Studio, in vs code or in Azure CLI) and to the managed identity of your application in Azure (App Service or Azure Function for instance) the same code will work both locally and in Azure.
+Therefore, provided that you have granted access to your database to the user you are using locally (in Visual Studio, in vs code, or in Azure CLI) and to the managed identity of your application in Azure (App Service or Azure Function for instance) the same code will work both locally and in Azure.

 # Here comes `Active Directory Default` authentication mode

 We have seen that using Azure Active Directory Authentication was a better solution than using a connection string with secrets in it to connect to a database.
-However it involves manually retrieving an Azure AD token which makes the code a bit more complex to read.
+However, it involves manually retrieving an Azure AD token which makes the code a bit more complex to read.
 That is exactly why `Active Directory Default` new authentication mode was introduced in `Microsoft.Data.SqlClient` v3.0.0.
-Under the hood, `SqlClient` does the exact same thing that we were showing previously so we don't have to do it ourselves: just specifying the authentication mode to `Active Directory Default` in the connection string is enough to make it work.
+Under the hood, `SqlClient` does the same thing that we were showing previously so we don't have to do it ourselves: just specifying the authentication mode to `Active Directory Default` in the connection string is enough to make it work.

 ```csharp
 using var connection = new SqlConnection("Server=server-testingmsi6499.database.windows.net; Authentication=Active Directory Default; Database=database-testingmsi6499;");